Healthdirect Free Australian health advice you can count on.

 Key facts

-• Iodine is an element essential for normal growth and for the development of the brain.
+• Iodine is an essential element that’s needed for normal brain growth.

-• Iodine deficiency is the most common cause of thyroid disease, specifically hypothyroidism (underactive thyroid).
+• Iodine deficiency can cause hypothyroidism (underactive thyroid).

-• Hypothyroidism can cause symptoms including severe tiredness, feeling cold, weight gain and an enlarged thyroid (goitre).
+• The symptoms of hypothyroidism are tiredness, feeling cold, weight gain and goitre (an enlarged thyroid gland).

 What is iodine deficiency?